AusClimateService/qqscale/README.md

 ```

 ## Data processing

+### Command line

-In general, QDM and/or CDFm can be achieved using the following scripts:
+At the command line, QDM and/or ECDFm can be achieved by running the following scripts:
 1. `train.py` to calculate the adjustment factors between an *historical* and *reference* dataset
-   (in QDM the reference dataset is a future model simulation; in CDFm it is observations)
+   (in QDM the reference dataset is a future model simulation; in ECDFm it is observations)
 1. `adjust.py` to apply the adjustment factors to the *target* data
-   (in QDM the target data is observations; in CDFm it is a model simulation)
+   (in QDM the target data is observations; in ECDFm it is a model simulation)

-### Large datasets

-For large datasets (e.g. Australia at 5km spatial resolution)
-it is desirable to break QQ-scaling into a number of steps.
-This helps reduce the indcidence of memory errors or large complicated dask task graphs,
-and by producing intermediary files at each step you can avoid repeating some steps in future.
-This step-by-step process can be achieved by running the scripts listed above
-(in the order presented) as command line programs.

-#### Performance

-The adjustment step (`adjust.py`) is the most time and memory intensive.
-Here's some examples of time and memory requirements for different applications:
-- 30 years of daily AGCD data (691 x 886 horizontal grid) running on 1 core: 195GB, 5 hours

-### Smaller datasets
+### Jupyter notebook

-When processing a smaller dataset it is also possible to perform the entire QQ-scaling process
-from within a single script/notebook.
 Starting with historical (`ds_hist`), reference (`ds_ref`) and target (`ds_target`) xarray Datasets
 containing the variable of interest (`hist_var`, `ref_var` and `target_var`)
 you can import the relevant functions from the scripts mentioned above.